grailbio-publications/Bredno_PLOS_2021/README.md

 creates figures in eps and svg formats in the directory `figures` and saves models for prediction in the directory `cmd`.

-A shell script allows to predict cfDNA tumor fraction and total number of cell-free tumor-derived genome equivalents (GE) in the circulation of a patient.
+A shell script allows to predict circulating tumor fraction and total number of cell-free tumor-derived genome equivalents (GE) in the circulation of a patient.
 The prediction for all models is available in one shell script:

 ```
 cd cmd
-./predict_ectf.R
+./predict_ctf.R
 ```

 This shell script queries user input to select a cancer type, then enter number